eduardocasino/kim-1/README.md

 See the LICENSE.md file for details.

 ## Changelog

 #### 23/05/2023

 * Fix position of mounting holes

 #### 07/06/2023

-* "Fix tracks that weren't correctly imported from SVG
+* Fix tracks that weren't correctly imported from SVG
 * Bump date stamp to week 2323
 * Add interactive BOM